 All right, but how much is a yard of dirt?

-To calculate the weight of a cubic yard of soil, you simply have to multiply the volume by density.
-Just type the density of soil (you will probably find it on the packaging) into the topsoil calculator and watch it perform this calculation for you.
+To calculate the weight of a cubic yard of soil, you simply have to multiply the volume by its density.
+Just type the density of soil (you will probably find it on the packaging) into the topsoil calculator and this calculation will be performed effortlessly.

 Dirt calculator - how to estimate garden soil quantity?

-Let’s deal with a real-life situation.
-Imagine that you have just built your beautiful house with roof finished with warm red roof tiles.
+Let's deal with a real-life situation.
+Imagine that you have just built your beautiful house, with a roof finished with warm red tiles.
 You want to surround it with a grass yard and pavement made of tiles.
-To calculate the number of tiles and amount of paver sand you need to buy before getting to work we recommend you to visit our tile and paver sand calculators.
-It would be a shame to buy too much or even worse - not enough materials, and have to go back to home depot.
+To calculate the number of tiles and the amount of paver sand you need to buy before getting to work we recommend you visit our tile and paver sand calculators.
+It would be a shame to buy too much or even worse - not enough materials, and have to go back to the home improvement store.